 Blockchain has yet to reach fruition, largely due to its sheer novelty and complexity.
 Those familiar with the technology expect integration of blockchain technology across various industries and economies.
 Even though a large variety of industries will utilize these services, the financial services industry will arguably be most impacted by blockchain in various ways.

 Bâton Global has extensive experience in providing analysis to clients, specifically in organizations that touch financial services.
 While blockchain technology is considered a foundational technology that will take time to integrate across all industries, it certainly has the ability to disrupt financial services organizations in the near future.
-What are the specific uses of blockchain technology that will impact finance organizations?
+What are the specific uses of blockchain technology that will impact financial services organizations?

 Although the finance industry is becoming more automated and processes are more streamlined, cross-border transacting is still a fairly complex and unwieldy system.
 Fraud is 2.5 times higher in international transactions, which results in $6 billion in fraud losses and $8.6 billion in false declines.
 Due to high levels of fraud, merchants add additional levels of fraud protection activities, which results in a difficult and longer process for consumers.
 One potential solution that only recently had been implemented by finance institutions is the usage of blockchain in cross-border transacting.